 U.S. crude stocks fall more than expected, fuel inventories up - EIA

-Dec 22 (Reuters) - U.S. crude stocks fell while gasoline and distillate inventories rose, the Energy Information Administration said on Wednesday.
+Dec 22 (Reuters) - U.S. crude stocks fell more than expected in the most recent week due to year-end tax considerations, analysts said, while gasoline and distillate inventories rose, the Energy Information Administration said on Wednesday.

 Crude inventories USOILC=ECI fell by 4.7 million barrels in the week to Dec.
 17 to 423.6 million barrels, compared with analysts' expectations in a Reuters poll for a 2.7 million-barrel drop.

-Refinery crude runs USOICR=ECI rose by 148,000 barrels per day in the last week, EIA said.
-Refinery utilization rates USOIRU=ECI fell by 0.2 percentage points in the week.
+Refinery crude runs USOICR=ECI rose by 148,000 barrels per day in the last week and refinery utilization rates USOIRU=ECI fell by 0.2 percentage points to 89.6% of total capacity.

-U.S. gasoline stocks USOILG=ECI rose by 5.5 million barrels in the week to 224.1 million barrels, the EIA said, compared with analysts' expectations in a Reuters poll for a 467,000 million-barrel rise.

 ((david.gaffen@thomsonreuters.com; +1-646-223-6064; Reuters Messaging: david.gaffen.reuters.com@reuters.net))